Hyun Jin Moon: Global Peace Foundation

 The Global Peace Foundation, founded in 2009, is an international nonprofit organization with a stated mission to promote "an innovative, values-based approach to peacebuilding."

 Moon asserts that peace efforts require effective approaches to preventing and resolving conflicts rooted in universal principles and values and a vision that can guide the formation of free and prosperous civil societies.

 The Global Peace Foundation annually co-organizes the Global Youth Summit in the Philippines to engage and inspire young people in addressing the world's persistent problems.

 Family Peace Association

 The Family Peace Association is an international peace organization, founded December 2, 2017, in Seoul, South Korea, where it announced its mission: "To enlighten humanity by uplifting their spiritual consciousness through universal principles and values rooted in God-centered families".
 The co-founders of the Family Peace Association are Hyun Jin Moon and Junsook Moon.

-Moon Family
+Moon family

-The Moon family has pursued Korean Unification for 3 generations.
-Hyun Jin Preston Moon's great-uncle was a prominent member of the Korean anti-colonial movement, and helped draft the Korean Declaration of Independence.
+The Moon family has pursued Korean unification for 3 generations.
+Hyun Jin Preston Moon's great-uncle was a prominent member of the Korean independence movement, and helped draft the Korean Declaration of Independence.
 His father, Sun Myung Moon, founder of the Unification Church was at the forefront of engagement with North Korea, starting in 1991.